Gavedan/dms1_blog/posts/first-blog-post.md

 ## A golden globe atop a tower of eights.

-Sadly, we didn't have enough time to find this objec.
+Sadly, we didn't have enough time to find this object.